GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Bloodsucker: procs on skill kills. all stacks are refreshed upon killing an enemy
 - Creeping Death: mobs on which it procs remain affected by their natural status resistance
 - Empathic Resolve: refreshed every time you heal a player. also procs with True Patriot's white buff and when healing other group members with the Survivalist armor kit
-- Energize: can be procced with an instant medkit
+- Energize: can be procced with an instant armor kit
 - Eyeless: affects the damage of non-ballistic skills
 - Focus: stays procced when reloading or unscoping for less than a second, which allows you to keep moving. doesn't proc with the Big Horn and Capacitor (these have x4 scopes), or the TAC-50 (it has a variable scope)
 - Glass Cannon: also affects how much damage your shield is taking (TODO: check with other skills)